Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Proof of Theorem and Corollary

-We shall choose the data $v^{f}_{i_0}$ to be Lipschitz continuous such that the symmetry of the first order spatial derivative of the Gaussian (cf. (\ref{symm}) and the related estimate below) such that
+are Lipschitz.
+Two remarks are in order here: a) we explain the role of Lipschitz continuity of the data, and b) we give the reason, why the construction works in dimension $D=3$ and not $D=2$ or $D=1$.
+Ad a), we shall choose the data $v^{f}_{i_0}$ to be locally Lipschitz continuous such that the symmetry of the first order spatial derivative of the Gaussian (cf. (\ref{symm}) and the related estimate below) such that

 has an appropriate upper bound for $t\in (0,T]$, where regularity observations concerning the increment $\delta v^{\nu,-}_{i_0,i_0}(t,.)$ come into play.
 In the latter context we define for $k\geq 1$

 and